JGeek00/crowdsec-monitor-api/API.md

 ## Blocklists Endpoints

-Blocklists are synced from CrowdSec LAPI on startup and refreshed every hour in the background.
-Two origins are fetched: `blocklist-import` (external blocklists) and `lists` (firehol-style lists).
+Two types of blocklists are supported:

+- **API-managed** (`type: "api"`): External blocklists configured via this API (URL-based).
+Refreshed on startup and at a configurable interval.
+- **CrowdSec-managed** (`type: "cs"`): Blocklists pushed by CrowdSec Central API or the CrowdSec console (origin `lists`).
+Synced from `GET /v1/alerts?has_active_decision=true&origin=lists` on startup and every hour.

+Both types share the same endpoints.
+The `type` field in each response item indicates its origin.
 Data is stored locally in SQLite or PostgreSQL depending on the `DB_MODE` environment variable.

 ---